Merderr/CarCar/README.md

         technician (Technician FK)

 Integration with inventory
-    A poller will pull information from the inventory api's autombiles and create/update the AutomobileVO model in the service api
+    A poller will pull information from the inventory api's automobiles and create/update the AutomobileVO model in the service api

 ## Sales microservice